 Bilal joined Watsi on January 22nd, 2014.
-One year ago, Bilal became the 4784th member to automatically support a new Watsi patient every month.
-Since then, 1,267 more people have become monthly donors!
-Bilal's most recent donation traveled 8,500 miles to support James, a bus conductor from Kenya, to fund a hip fracture repair.
+Two years ago, Bilal joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Bilal's most recent donation traveled 8,500 miles to support Salome, a future teacher from Kenya, to fund surgery for an umbilical hernia.

 Bilal has funded healthcare for 38 patients in 9 countries.